The Student Experience

 We are a working lab that produces real results for real clients.
 Here, students have a unique opportunity to get hands on training, develop and apply critical thinking and client interaction skills that will be invaluable to take into the work force.
 The Sensory Service Center provides a supportive environment in which to develop and grow, but the full experience is only achieved when complemented with your self motivation, accountability and goal-directed behavior.

-During a 2-year to 3-year commitment as a graduate student, you will:
+During a two to three year commitment as a graduate student, you will:

 Design and report on experiments that give clients actionable info.
 You will work on samples and analysis with a time-sensitive turnaround.
 This kind of conditioning will better equip you for working for a company post graduation.